Visualize, discover, and act on your YouTube video data with metrics and metric dashboards!

 To choose settings for your YouTube custom metric:

-- In the Select a metric value step, choose which column of data you want to track in your metric.
+- In the Metric value step, choose which column from your modelled data source that you want to track in your metric.
+Click Next.

 Once you've chosen a metric value, its default aggregation type displays.
 For numeric columns, the default aggregation type is “sum”.
 For text columns, it's “count”.
 The default aggregation type will be used wherever there are no configuration options available.
 For example, on the Metric List page, metrics will display using a default aggregation type based on your selection here.

-- In the Segment metric value by category step, select the columns by which you want to be able to segment or filter your data.
+- In the Segmentation step, select the columns by which you want to be able to segment and filter your metric value.
+Click Next.

 If you want to create a metric without allowing filtering or segmentation, click the toggle button at Segment values for this metric to turn off this step in the setup wizard.

-- In the Select a date column step, either select a timestamp column from your modelled data source or Use the current date (if your modelled data source doesn’t include a timestamp column).
+- In the Date & time step, either select a timestamp column from your modelled data source or Use the current date (if your modelled data source doesn’t include a timestamp column).
+Click Next.

-- In the Tell us about your data step, select an appropriate aggregation method: Transactional values, Current values, or Periodic summary.
+- In the Date shape step, select an appropriate aggregation method: Transactional values, Current values, or Periodic summary.
+Click Next.